 The sales engineering competition is the heart of NSEC.
-Students engage in a three-part roleplay designed to simulate a real-life sales engineering experience.
+Students engage in a multi-part roleplay designed to simulate a real-life sales engineering experience.
 While competing, students work to solve a technical problem for a potential customer described in the case study developed with help from our industry partners.
 Real professional sales engineers act as buyers and judges for the competition.

 The competition challenges students to build rapport with the buyers, develop customer empathy and understand their true pains, discover business opportunities, identify key decision makers and uncover the decision-making process, demonstrate value for the customer, give technical presentations and demos, and more!

 The competition is a multi-part roleplay.
 Each part consists of a meeting with one or more stakeholders in the deal, played by judges, from the buying company.
 Competitors and judges receive meeting instructions prior to the event.

 Each meeting will be given a 45 minute time-slot.
 We expect the first five minutes to involve everyone getting into the room, making sure their microphones and video are working, and getting acquainted with each other.
 Feel free to get started as soon as everyone's ready.

 The roleplay itself should last up to 30 minutes, but it's not necessary to push it to the last second.
 It's fine to end up to five minutes early.

 After the roleplay, the judges will take around five minutes to provide the competitors with feedback.
 After that, there are about five minutes left for judges to take a quick break before the next meeting.
 Competitors will only have one meeting per event, so they will be able to leave as soon as the feedback is finished.

 Judges and competitors may chat for a couple minutes outside the room to clarify which judge they will be talking to and if anyone in the room is to be ignored during the roleplay.